kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ### Embedded fields { #embedded-fields }

-In case you want to use nested fields, i.e. convert entity fields into specific classes, you can use the `@Embedded` annotation.
+In case you want to use nested fields, i.e. convert view fields into specific classes, you can use the `@Embedded` annotation.

 Suppose there is a SQL table where there is a composite key which we want to express as a separate class: